Batman1259/anti-blacklist/README.md

 4. Load **Config 2** again.

 ### Common Crash Causes
-If it's your first time injecting the Lua script, load it from an in-game environment (e.g., custom match or community server) to avoid crashes.
+If you are experiencing crashes, load it from an in-game environment (e.g., custom match or community server).